dhthwy/r/README.md

 How you treat others from day 0 is typically the most authentic version of yourself.
 If you need others to direct, then it's just a show.

+Now I've made some mistakes with my potty mouth in reaction, but I never before meddled or was unsupportive.
+Anything to the contrary was misread.

 https://www.youtube.com/watch?v=wTqb3jcZAhk&t=23s

 Anyway, my eyes are closed."